10 Things You Should Know About Vape Pod Systems

 Compact, sleek, lightweight.
 Nowadays it’s all about being able to throw all the things you need in one hand: phone, wallet, keys, vape.
 The cartridge, or pod, in a pod system kit, has a built-in coil, wick, and depending on the system, e-juice—meaning the whole system consists of just the pod and the body.
 No tank or atomizer means no bulky device that makes you look like you have six golf balls stuffed in your pocket.

-It’s no secret that a vape with a cheap coil might bust your left nut every few days when it burns out after only a few uses.
-To avoid this, find a vape whose coil distributes heat smoothly and saturates continuously.
+Find a vape whose coil distributes heat smoothly and saturates continuously.
 The key to smooth heat distribution is the material of the coil, which acts as a conductor.
 In addition, coils are traditionally surrounded by an absorbent material—typically cotton—to hold vape juice in the coils.
 As an alternative to using cotton, an up-and-coming material for coils is ceramic, which doesn’t require cotton.
 Ceramic coils last long, dissipate heat evenly and deliver fewer dry hits than sub-ohm coils.

 In contrast to mods, which allow you to adjust your wattage, most vape pod systems have an automatically set wattage.
 This means that you won’t have any problems with your coil burning out due to overpowering your device.
 With vape pod systems, your wattage is already set to a suitable wattage for the coil.